4 × 100 metres relay at the World Athletics Championships

+2022 World Championships, in Eugene, completed by eight more 2022-2023 top lists' teams.

-The championship records for the event are 37.04 seconds for men, set by Jamaica in 2011, and 41.07 seconds for women, set by Jamaica in 2015.
+The championship records for the event are 37.04 seconds for men, set by Jamaica in 2011, and 41.03 seconds for women, set by the United States in 2023.
 The men's world record has been broken or equalled at the competition on four occasions.
 The women's world record has never been broken or equalled at the competition.

-The United States is the most successful nation in the discipline, with eight men's gold medals and eight women's gold medals.
+The United States is the most successful nation in the discipline, with nine men's gold medals and nine women's gold medals.
 The next most successful nation is Jamaica, which has won four gold medals for men's and five for the women's events.
 Jamaica won in 1991, 2009, 2013, 2015, and 2019.
-The USA has won the most overall medals at 24 with Jamaica having the second most at 22.
+The USA has won the most overall medals at 26 with Jamaica having the second most at 24.
 Canada, with three golds, and France, with two, are the only other nations to have won multiple titles.
-Great Britain has the third highest overall medal tally in the event with 14 medals.
+Great Britain has the third highest overall medal tally in the event with 15 medals.

-Shelly-Ann Fraser-Pryce is the most successful athlete of the event, with four gold medals and three silver medals.
+Shelly-Ann Fraser-Pryce is the most successful athlete of the event, with four gold medals and four silver medals.
 Her compatriot Usain Bolt is the next most successful, with four consecutive gold medals from 2009 to 2015 and a silver medal in 2007.
 Kerron Stewart and Nesta Carter of Jamaica and Carl Lewis of the USA are the only other athletes to have won three gold medals in the relay event.

 The United States has twice been stripped of the gold medal due to doping by athletes on the national team, having lost both men's and women's titles in 2001.